piderking/math/main.typ

       Then there's at least one point (c) in the interval where

       #eq("f'(c) = (f(b) - f(a))/(b-a)")
+      Find the x value where it equals that over the interval [a, b]
       // #graph_container(
       //   graph("f(x)")
       //   )